Chocolate Peppermint Bark Cookies

 How long will these peppermint bark cookies last after I bake them?

-If properly stores it’s easy for basic cookies (yes, there will be some exceptions) to easily last 2 to 3 weeks.
+If properly stored, it’s easy for essential cookies (yes, there will be some exceptions) to easily last 2 to 3 weeks.

-Obviously, every cookie is a case by case exception but there is no need to try and rush around 2 days before Christmas to make all your cookies.
+Every cookie is a case-by-case exception, but there is no need to try and rush around two days before Christmas to make all your cookies.

 Especially if you plan on baking a lot of cookies.